Rainbow Salad Bowl with Maple Dijon Dressing

 Composing the rainbow salad

-The base of most grain and salad bowls should be a layer of greens.
-Pick a handful or two of your favorites, wash the leaves with several rinses of cold water, and spin them dry.
-Drying the lettuce helps the maple Dijon salad dressing cling better to the leaves.
+The base of most grain and salad bowls is a layer of greens.
+Pick a handful or two of your favorites, wash with several rinses of cold water, and spin them dry.
+The maple Dijon salad dressing clings better to dry lettuce leaves.

 I personally like romaine and butter lettuce, spinach, and kale.
 But I would recommend almost anything over iceberg lettuce, which has little nutritional value.